 Students who wish to audition should submit the online audition application at least two weeks prior to the date they wish to audition.

-If travel distance makes it impractical for you to visit campus to perform an audition in person, you may submit a video audition.
-Recorded auditions must be received by March 18, 2016 if you wish to be considered for a scholarship.
-Please refer to the "Recorded Audition Instructions" on the Audition Requirements page or contact the Music and Worship Department if you still have questions.
+If travel distance (300-plus miles) makes it impractical for you to perform an on-campus audition, you may submit a video audition.
+Recorded auditions must be received by March 24, 2017, to be considered for a department scholarship.
+Please refer to the "Recorded Audition Instructions" on the Audition Requirements page or contact the Department of Music and Worship if you still have questions.

-A schedule of the day's events will be mailed to you after your audition application form is processed.
+A schedule of the day's events will be emailed to you after your audition application form is processed.
+It is imperative that we have a working email that is checked daily, as this is the method by which we will contact you concerning your audition and any other pertinent information.

 Schedule Your Audition Now